 So how can candidates use the current tech skills shortage to their advantage?

 - If you’re a fresh graduate, your degree alone won’t be enough for you to land your dream job.
 Unpaid work experience in the short term may not seem ideal but may help you go further in the long term.
-Young people often find that the only way to acquire specific technical skills is to gain commercial experience within the tech industry.
+Despite the tech skills shortage, young people often find that the only way to acquire specific technical skills is to gain unpaid commercial experience within the tech industry.

 - Maybe you don’t have a degree?
 Assess your long term career goals and plan your route to success.
 For example, you may work in Tech Support right now, but have aspirations of being an Infrastructure Engineer.
 Speak to your manager about the possibility of training.
 It’s often cheaper for an employer to invest in training existing employees than it is to hire someone who is fully skilled.

 - Thinking of a career change?
-Now could be the perfect time!
-You don’t have to go to university any more to achieve your dreams.
+Now could be a perfect time!
+You don’t have to go to university anymore to achieve your dreams.
 There are plenty of credible online learning institutions which allow you to gain a recognised qualification at your own pace.
 Passion and determination go a long way these days.

 - Build an online portfolio.
 What better way to demonstrate your skills to a potential employer than creating your own space on the internet to display your wares?
 Having your own website or being an active member of the Github community is often worth more to an employer than qualifications.